-- The proper volume of buffer added to the freeze dried calibrator - The proper mixing of the buffer and calibrator - The proper introduction of the calibration fluid into the cartridge well. - Please observe all precautions cited in this guide when performing a fibrinogen calibration of the QuickVet® Analyzer.
+- The proper volume of buffer added to the freeze dried calibrator using the Pasteur pipette. - The proper mixing of the buffer and calibrator. - The proper introduction of the calibration fluid into the cartridge well. - Please observe all precautions cited in this guide when performing a fibrinogen calibration of the QuickVet® Analyzer.